Search results for:

 No, you must return your existing identity card to the Registration of Persons Office for cancellation.
 Under the Registration of Persons Regulations, any person who possesses more than one identity card without reasonable excuse commits an offence and is liable to a fine of HK$50,000 and imprisonment for 2 years.

-A Certificate of Registered Particulars is a document certifying the particulars, such as your name, alias, residential address, date of birth, place of birth, marital status and name of spouse (if any) that you furnished to the registration officer in your registration for an identity card.
+A Certificate of Registered Particulars is a document showing the particulars registered in your identity card records, such as name, residential address, date of birth, place of birth, marital status and name of spouse.

 A sample of Certificate of Registered Particulars is available through the following link.

-To apply for a Certificate of Registered Particulars, you should complete the application form (ROP 122) available through the following link and apply in person at any Registration of Persons Office.
+To apply for a Certificate of Registered Particulars, you should complete the application form (ROP 122) available through the following link and apply in person at any Registration of Persons Office (except Kwun Tong (Temporary) Office).
 The fee for the certificate is HK$425.
+The fee is payable upon application.

 Form ROP 122: Application for a Certificate of Registered Particulars